 - Serve tomato pasta immediately with fresh basil and vegan parmesan.
 Serve with crusty bread and a vegan caesar salad.

-- Extra Arrabiata sauce can be stored in the freezer for up to 2 months.
+- Store extra sauce in the freezer for up to 2 months.
 When ready to use, place it in the refrigerator to thaw overnight.

 More Vegan Pasta Recipes